hjiang895/Huffman-Coding/README.md

 >                                       # if there's no output from diff, success!
 ```

-### Three tasks
+### Four tasks

-There three tasks involved in this problem set:
+There four tasks involved in this problem set:

 1. Reading in a text file and keeping track of how many times you see each character in order to create a frequency table, which you will store in a `TreeMap`.